| |

 become a respectable science it was necessary to accept that

-were just the same as those that operate now.
-The problem was
+just the same as those that operate now.
+The problem was that

-that this implied hugely extended timescales.
-Lyell doubted
+this implied hugely extended timescales.
+Lyell doubted the story

-the story of Noah's flood and felt obliged to resign his
+of Noah's flood and felt obliged to resign his chair at King's

-chair at King's College London in 1833.
-There were biological
+College London in 1833.
+There were biological problems too.

-problems too.
-If species were immutable then the intestinal
+If species were immutable then the intestinal worm must have

-worm must have existed since the creation.
-Yet Adam and Eve
+existed since the creation.
+Yet Adam and Eve lived in perfection

 In England at least, the questions of Natural History were